Contribution-DAO/Celestia/README.md

 ## 5. Verify your balance

-Verify your balance before run Validator with command
+Verify your balance on wallet with command
 ```
 celestia-appd query bank balances $WALLET_ADDRESS
 ```